katiestar99/ansible/docs/docsite/rst/scenario_guides/kubernetes_scenarios/scenario_k8s_object.rst

 Introduction
 ============

-This guide will show you how to utilize Ansible to create Kubernetes objects such as Pods, Deployments, and Secrets.
+This guide will show you how to utilize Assible to create Kubernetes objects such as Pods, Deployments, and Secrets.

 Scenario Requirements
 =====================

 * Software

-    * Ansible 2.9.10 or later must be installed
+    * Assible 2.9.10 or later must be installed

-    * The Python modules ``openshift`` and ``kubernetes`` must be installed on the Ansible controller (or Target host if not executing against localhost)
+    * The Python modules ``openshift`` and ``kubernetes`` must be installed on the Assible controller (or Target host if not executing against localhost)

     * Kubernetes Cluster

-    * Kubectl binary installed on the Ansible controller
+    * Kubectl binary installed on the Assible controller

 * Access / Credentials